 If your pet is in any kind of distress such as vomiting, call your vet or emergency clinic.

-And if you want to learn more about skunks and why the Great Horned Owl is their number one predator, read our blog “Skunks”.
+If you want to learn more about skunks and why the Great Horned Owl is their number one predator, read our blog “Skunks”.
+Or if you want to learn more about their other predators, check out our What in the World Do Wolves Eat?
+Think Blueberries.

 To delve a little deeper into the smelly spray, check out “Ask Smithsonian: What Makes Skunk Spray Smell So terrible?”